kestra-io/docs/content/docs/09.administrator-guide/backup-and-restore.md

 You can use the following command line parameters:
 - `--encryption-key`: use it to specify a custom encryption key instead of the Kestra embedded one.

-Launching the command line will display the following logs which include backup information and a restore summary.
+Starting the restore process from the command line will display the following logs which include backup information and a restore summary.

 ```
 2024-09-17 16:41:06,065 INFO  restore      io.kestra.ee.backup.BackupService Restoring kestra:///backups/full/backup-20240917163312.kestra